seyDoggy/placeholder/README.md

 ## See It In Action ##

 I've made a special page for PlaceHolder so you can see it in action.
 Every image on the page (including the slider at the top) is generated with PlaceHolder.
 Under each example is the code used to request each image.
-Go [check it out][examples]!
+Download and run the sample site and [check it out][examples]!

 <hr id="Contribute">